 Guess Inc.

-H&M Hennes & Mauritz GBC AB
+H and M Hennes and Mauritz GBC AB

 Kering SA